From Daqing to Erlangen

 What is your PhD project about?

 It is about Conductive Polymer Composites.
-Using fillers like carbon fibers, carbon black and carbon nanotubes, we can produce conductive composites material which will have certain properties regarding flexibility or resistance among others.
+Using fillers like carbon fibres, carbon black and carbon nanotubes, we can produce conductive composites material which will have certain properties regarding flexibility or resistance among others.
 The results can be applied to heaters, sensor design or 3D printing, for example.

 Why have you decided to do your PhD at FAU?